grafana/alloy/docs/design/908-proposal-process.md

 Closing the original proposal issue in favor of the design document PR prevents fragmenting discussions as contributors work towards consensus on a proposal.

-Design documents do not track the state of the proposal; the proposal PR  is the source of truth.
+The state of the design document PR is used to denote whether the proposal is accepted or declined and is treated as the source of truth.
+The design document content should not include any indication of the current status of the proposal.

 The PR for design documents are merged once the associated proposal becomes _Accepted_.
 If the proposal becomes _Declined_, the PR for the design document